MCAT Physics: What You Need To Know

 • Atomic and Nuclear Physics

 Focus on these areas of physics as you study to ensure you have a thorough understanding before you take the MCAT.
-As you study and prepare, keep in mind that you will not have a calculator while taking the test.
+As you study and prepare, remember you will not have a calculator while taking the test.
 You will, however, have access to a periodic table.

 How to Study for MCAT Physics

-Med schools use MCAT scores to determine applicants’ eligibility for admission, making it a critical test for any aspiring medical school student.
-To do your best and achieve the highest score you can, ensure that you prepare sufficiently.
+Med schools use MCAT scores to determine applicants’ eligibility for admission.
+This makes it a critical test for any aspiring medical school student.
+To do your best and achieve your highest score, ensure that you prepare sufficiently.

 To help you prepare for the MCAT physics, we’ve highlighted some key steps to maximize your study time and go into the test confident in your knowledge.